-If you don’t like to wait for sales and dig through clearance racks, shopping kid’s consignment stores is perfect for getting your kids clothes at a great price.
+If you don’t like paying retail for clothes your kids will wear for a few months, shopping kid’s consignment sales and stores are perfect for getting your kids clothes at a great price.

 Most of my kid’s clothes come from our local consignment store, Once Upon a Child.
-But I’ve also shopped other consignment stores, and these tips will help no matter where you shop.
+But I’ve also shopped other consignment stores and local consignment sales too.
+These tips will help no matter where you shop.

 Walking into a kid’s consignment store can feel overwhelming because there are just so many choices and the stores often pack them FULL of clothes from floor to ceiling.